DM Pranks: Killer Clown

 A video entitled "Killer Clown Scare Prank!", posted on May 11, 2014 and has over 52 million views, shows DM Pranks "pranking" a victim dousing the area around his car with what appears to be gasoline.
-In the same video a clown set up large bottles on a dummy's head that he filled with fake blood and then hit them with a hammer to simulate a murder.
+In the same video a clown set up large bottles on a dummy's head that he filled with fake blood and then smashed with a large hammer to simulate a murder.

 The video "Killer Clown Returns Scare Prank!" was posted on June 15, 2014 and has over 85 million views.
 It features a fake clown pranking passers by running after them with an iron hammer or a chainsaw.

 On September 7, 2014, DM Pranks received the first significant success, with the video "Killer Clown 3 - The Uncle!
 Scare Prank!".
 A man dressed up as a clown scared random bystanders with a road roller.
 By September 2014 the "Killer Clown 3 - The Uncle!
 Scare Prank!" had been viewed more than 105 million times.

 On November 16, 2014, DM Pranks filmed a prank entitled "Killer Clown 4 - Massacre!
 Scare Prank!", involving two clowns driving a car and then hitting a mannequin.
 In the video the clowns scared a man in a public toilet by setting up a fake chainsaw murder.
 The YouTube video now has over 62 million views.